tobias-loew/hop/README.md

 -0.4
 12
 ```
-Alternatively, we can tag the overloads, and test for it:
+Alternatively, we can *tag* an overload, and test for it:
 ```
 struct tag_ints {};
 struct tag_doubles {};